-- Once a candidate has been identified for hire, the candidate will receive an email from HireRight on behalf of the University to complete a background check.
+- Once a new-hire has been identified for hire, the new-hire will receive an email from HireRight on behalf of the University to complete a background check.

-- The candidate must follow the Instructions in the email from HireRight in order to initiate the background check process.
+- The new-hire must follow the instructions in the email from HireRight in order to initiate the background check process.

 Background Check Results

-- HireRight forwards the results of the candidate’s background check to Human Resources.
+- HireRight forwards the results of the new-hire's background check to Human Resources.

-- HireRight also informs the candidate of the background check results for review and the candidate’s rights under the Fair Credit Reporting Act and the California Investigative Consumer Reporting Act.
+- HireRight also informs the new-hire of the background check results for review and the new-hire's rights under the Fair Credit Reporting Act and the California Investigative Consumer Reporting Act.